twisted/twisted/docs/core/howto/pb-copyable.rst

   and Python's flexible namespace semantics allow you to access the same class through a variety of different names.
 You must match whatever the sender does.
-Having both ends import the class from a separate file, using a canonical module name (no "sibiling imports" ), is a good way to get this right, especially when both the sending and the receiving classes are defined together, with the ``setUnjellyableForClass`` immediately following them.
+Having both ends import the class from a separate file, using a canonical module name (no "sibling imports" ), is a good way to get this right, especially when both the sending and the receiving classes are defined together, with the ``setUnjellyableForClass`` immediately following them.